Too Loud a Solitude: Background

 Despite earning a law degree from Charles University in 1946, Hrabal never practiced as a lawyer and instead worked various jobs until beginning to write full time in 1962.
 He compacted wastepaper in a recycling facility from October 1954 until February 1959, and during this time wrote his first fictional account of his experiences featuring Haňťa as the protagonist.

 After working many odd jobs, Hrabal eventually began writing full time, but he was banned from publication after the Warsaw Pact invasion of Czechoslovakia in 1968 and the normalization of the communist regime.
 He continued writing, though, and returned to the topic of paper compacting in three versions of Příliš hlučná samota.
 The first he wrote on a typewriter in 1971, the second some years later by making photocopies, and the third in 1988 by word processor.

 Hrabal was permitted to publish in Czechoslovakia again starting in 1976, but his texts were heavily reworked and censored.
 At the same time, though, his work was published abroad in translations from the uncensored samizdat.
-Too Loud a Solitude was printed in Czech in the Federal Republic of Germany and translated into several languages.
+Too Loud a Solitude was printed in Czech in West Germany and translated into several languages.
 In the 1980s, the text was published in France after having been adapted to theater productions.
 Sergio Corduas first translated the text into Italian for the publishing house Einaudi in 1987 as Una solitudine troppo rumorosa and revised the work in 2003.

 Because of the complex and censored history of the book, copies printed before 1989 may vary.
 However, in 1989, shortly before the Velvet Revolution, Too Loud a Solitude was finally officially published in Czechoslovakia, but to little acclaim.
 In 1990, the book was translated into English and received positively by some critics.